starzonmyarmz/iamdanielmarino.com/src/work/saving-and-sharing-reports.md

   <figcaption>A new section was added to Harvest to access saved and shared reports.</figcaption>
 </figure>

-Additionally, we introduced the option to schedule recurring runs for reports, ensuring users always had access to the latest data without manual interventions.
-A novel sharing mechanism facilitated seamless collaboration, allowing users to effortlessly share personalized reports with teammates within their organization.
+Additionally, we introduced the option to schedule recurring runs for reports, ensuring customers always had access to the latest data without manual interventions.
+A novel sharing mechanism facilitated seamless collaboration, allowing customers to effortlessly share personalized reports with teammates within their organization.
 This not only addressed the pressing need for collaboration but also ensured that everyone had access to the most recent and relevant data.

 <figure>
   <img src="/img/work/sr-dialog-recurring.png" class="shadow" alt="A close up of setting a recurring report" loading="lazy">